zackhuiiiii/Columbia_cs_poster_template/README.md

-An example computer science department poster template for Columbia Student
+An example computer science department poster template for Columbia Students

 @Zheng Hui 2024, for ICWSM 2024